Use Teams chat in Customer Service

 You can only connect group chats to records.
 Direct, one-to-one chats can't be connected, and will instead display an option to start a new connected chat with that contact.

 Your administrator can configure an optional note that you can send when using the chat to start a collaboration.
 The introduction note uses selected data fields from the associated record.
-This helps you to share succinct, read-only context with your collaborators on Teams.
+This note helps you to share succinct, read-only context with your collaborators on Teams.
 The note also includes a link to view the associated record in Dynamics 365.
 If your collaborators have a Dynamics 365 license and access to the record, they can view the full record details in a browser tab.

 To convert an existing group chat into a connected chat, select a chat from the All recents section.
 Select the More Commands ellipsis (…), and then select Connect chats to record.